 Oil and Gas Properties - The Company uses the full cost method of accounting for oil and gas properties.
 Under this method, all costs associated with acquisition, exploration, and development of oil and gas properties are capitalized.
 Costs capitalized include acquisition costs, geological and geophysical expenditures, lease rentals on undeveloped properties and costs of drilling and equipping productive and non-productive wells.
 Drilling costs include directly related overhead costs.
-Capitalized costs are categorized either as being subject to amortization.
+Capitalized costs are categorized either as being subject to amortization or not subject to amortization.